Samyar-Sharafi/ConSolar_Framework/docs/README.md

 ### Installation

-Clone the repository and install dependencies from `requirements.txt` using `pip install -r requirements.txt`.
+Go to your terminal and type ` pip install consolar`

 ### Basic Usage